 There are two common tomato varieties to grow, determinate and indeterminate.
 Determinate tomatoes are bush varieties that grow 2-3 feet tall.
 They are ideal when you want numerous ripe tomatoes at once.

 Determinate tomatoes produce fewer leaves and produce tomatoes for a shorter period.
-They are perfect for containers and gardens with small spaces.
+They are perfect for growing in tomato grow bags, containers, and gardens with small spaces.
 Determinate tomatoes are ideal for making paste.
 They are also ideal for canning since they produce at the same time.

 We also have indeterminate which experience more leaf growth.
 They are also called vining tomatoes and produce late-season up to early frost production.
 Most indeterminate tomatoes are cherry tomatoes and beefsteak tomatoes.